EricaLinaG/Emacsn/README.md

 For configurations with no update function.
 (Most of them)

 Only Doom, Ericas and Spacemacs provide an update mechanism.
-The rest use this generic update rule.
+The rest can use this generic update rule.

 There is a `generic-update.el` that can be used to do updates on configurations without special functionality for that.